 It’s just around the corner.
 Black Friday.
 The day when otherwise mild-mannered humans turn into wild, salivating beasts.
 Are you ready to put your body in harm’s way and go toe-to-toe with the surging crowds?

-Before you dare hit the mall on the craziest day of the year, check out Parentology’s handy guidelines on how to survive Black Friday, and make sure you’re fully prepared for the chaos that lies ahead.
+So, if you dare hit the mall on the craziest day of the year, check out Parentology’s handy guidelines on how to survive Black Friday, and make sure you’re fully prepared for the chaos that lies ahead.

 - Set A Budget And Stick To It: How much are you willing to spend?
 Write a dollar amount on a bright colored Post-It note and stick it to your purse or wallet.
 Your mission: don’t surpass that number.
 It’s a slippery slope.
 If you start spending more than you’ve allotted, it can have a snowball effect.